Some books I’ve enjoyed.

-Prior to this book, I was not familiar with the fracking industry at all, so I learnt a lot.
+I was not familiar with the fracking industry prior to reading this book.
 Until as recently as 2010, the US had given up on extracting more out of its fossil fuel reserves, and had started shifting focus towards alternative energy sources.

 However fracking has greatly risen in the US in the fast decade, and was driven by the combination of three key factors: